Connecting youth, families and community

 Progressive Life Center (PLC) has been awarded the grant to serve as the Administrative Partner for the 2020 Community Programming Initiative (CPI) Service Coalition.
 The Center is partnering with PLC to deliver training and capacity building support to the selected coalition of providers.

 PLC’s “care coordination pathway” streamlines each youth’s treatment from beginning to end and includes the youth, his/her primary caregivers, natural supports and others.
-This practice allows PLC to establish a rapport with youth being served and develop long-lasting relationships with those who are providing the services.
-Through these efforts, PLC ensures that court-involved youth and their families achieve personal goals and milestones through participation in a wide range of programs that emphasize individual strengths, personal accountability, public safety, skill development, family involvement and community support.
+Through these efforts, PLC ensures that court-involved youth and their families achieve personal goals and milestones through participation in a wide range of programs.

 The Center’s role